Last Updated: 2/13/24 | February 13th, 2024

 There are two ways to earn Bilt points: by renting a Bilt Alliance property, or by using the Bilt World Elite Mastercard®.

 Bilt Alliance properties form a network of two million units across the US.
 But I’m not going to focus on that.
-I’m going to talk about its credit card.
+I’m going to talk about its credit card since that’s what most people will be using.

 Once you open a Bilt Mastercard® (which is issued by Wells Fargo and has no annual fee), you go to the Bilt app or website to set up your recurring monthly rental payments.